Skip to main content

 1. have the keyword "video" in the event name or event category, AND:

-2. the URL condition defines where the custom event needs to be fired, in this case on a URL where the keyword "resource-library" is present
+2. The URL condition defines where the custom event needs to be fired, in this case, on a URL where the keyword "resource-library" is present

 6. In this example, the Custom Event needs to